atosorigin/bullsequana-edge-system-management/ansible/readme.md

 `ansible-playbook yourfile.yml --extra-vars "ma_variable=your_value"`

-2. In the appropriate extra_vars file <install_dir>/ansible/vars/external_vars.yml, uncomment and set the desired variable :
+2. In the appropriate external_vars file <install_dir>/ansible/vars/external_vars.yml, uncomment and set the desired variable :
 `your_variable: your_value`

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Warning : You can set extra variables differently but care the precedence order